 During 2022, the Board carried out a review of its governance arrangements.
-This was in light of the growth of the Trust and met a recommendation of the Summer 2021 Internal Audit Report.
 The Board consulted Chairs of local governing bodies about the work the Board had previously asked them to carry out on their behalf, discussions with the Trust's executive team, feedback from Headteachers and discussions with other MATs about their governance arrangements.
 The review identified a number of issues including the following:

-- A need to evolve the governance structure to make better use of the skill set of those operating at Trustee, Committee and local level - A need to consider whether or not the scheme of delegation was appropriate especially when LGBs were being asked to carry out specialist monitoring that they were not equipped or trained to be able to do - There was duplication and overlap between different strands of governance and the work of the Trust's executive team - New governor recruitment was challenging at a number of Trust schools - Trustee connection with parents/carers was in danger of becoming diluted
+- A need to evolve the governance structure to make better use of the skill set of those operating at Trustee, Committee and local level. - A need to consider whether or not the scheme of delegation was appropriate especially when LGBs were being asked to carry out specialist monitoring that they were not equipped or trained to be able to do. - There was duplication and overlap between different strands of governance and the work of the Trust's executive team. - New governor recruitment was challenging at a number of Trust schools. - Trustee connection with parents/carers was in danger of becoming diluted.

-Following consideration of a number of options that Board have adopted the following governance structure for September 2022:
+Following consideration of a number of options that Board adopted the following governance structure from September 2022:

-- Creation of two new Board Committees: - The Boarding Committee to focus on boarding provision at Wymondham College and Wymondham College Prep School to ensure compliance with the National Minimum Standards for Boarding - The Local Compliance Committee to work with schools and ensure statutory compliance in a number of areas - Replacing the current Standards Committee with Education Committees - Introducing Parent Focus groups at each school to replace LGBs
+- Creation of two new Board Committees.
+The Boarding Committee to focus on boarding provision at Wymondham College and Wymondham College Prep School to ensure compliance with the National Minimum Standards for Boarding.
+The Local Compliance Committee to work with schools and ensure statutory compliance in a number of areas. - Replacing the Standards Committee with Education Committee. - Introducing Parent Focus groups at each school to replace LGBs.

 The Audit and Risk Committee is a sub-committee of the main Board of Trustees.
 Its purpose is to review the Trust's internal and external audit report findings, and financial statements, to ensure they reflect best practice, and to review the effectiveness of the Trust's internal control systems established to ensure that the aims, objectives and key performance targets of the organisation are achieved in the most economic, effective and environmentally preferable manner.
+The 19th June 2024 meeting was non-quorate, all decisions required were approved by the Board of Trustees.
+Trustee attendance at meetings in the year was as follows: